Acuant/iOSSDKV11/README.md

 	enum AcuantFaceType : Int {

-	    case NONE // No face
+		case NONE // No face was detected

-	    case FACE_TOO_CLOSE // face is too close camera
+		case FACE_TOO_CLOSE // Face is too close to the camera

-	    case FACE_MOVED // face moved from its original position
+		case FACE_MOVED // Face is no longer in its original position

-	    case FACE_TOO_FAR // face is too far from camera
+		case FACE_TOO_FAR // Face is too far from camera

+		case FACE_GOOD_DISTANCE // Face is at the appropriate distance and is in frame

-	    case FACE_NOT_IN_FRAME // face is not in frame
+		case FACE_NOT_IN_FRAME // Face is not in the frame

-	    case FACE_GOOD_DISTANCE // face is good distance and in frame }
+		case FACE_HAS_ANGLE // Face is angled either roll or yaw }

 	public protocol AcuantHGLiveFaceCaptureDelegate {
 			func liveFaceDetailsCaptured(liveFaceDetails: LiveFaceDetails?, faceType: HGLiveness.AcuantFaceType)